-Often family life deteriorates slowly and family members may get used to things being difficult.
-Whilst it’s normal for every family to have its ups and downs, if there are more ‘bad’ days than good, if you feel like you simply don’t know what to do, that you are out of control or if you can see that your child is struggling but don’t know what to try next, it might be time to have a chat with someone who can help.
+If there are more bad days than good, if you feel like you simply don’t know what to do, or if you feel out of control, it might be time to have a chat with someone who can help.

-The following are different ways that parenting support might be helpful for you, but please do ring us to discuss if there is another option you would be interested in and we will see if we can help you.
+Every family is unique, which means there's no one-size-fits-all approach to providing support.
+The following are different ways that parenting support might be helpful for you, but please do ring us to discuss if there's another option you'd like to discuss - we'll always do our best to help.

-Specific advice from an expert - If your child or partner has been diagnosed with a mental health condition, you may have many questions you need answering.
-A consultation with an expert in the field will help you to better understand the condition, provide answers to any questions you have and advise you on how it will impact your parenting.
+It's normal to have lots of questions when your child or partner has been diagnosed with a mental health condition.
+A consultation with a specialist can help you better understand the condition, provide answers to any questions you have and advise you on how it will impact your parenting.

-Parenting techniques - Every child will face their own challenges and many parents will look to books, friends or the internet to find parenting solutions to ease these.
-Whilst these can be very helpful, there are often times when nothing seems to work.
-We can arrange for you to have a consultation with a parenting expert, who will work with your individual situation to advise you on the best techniques for your child.
+If you'd like additional support, we can arrange a consultation with a parenting expert who will work with your individual situation to advise you on the best techniques for your child.
 They will be able to help you implement these techniques and provide follow up appointments if needed.

-General parenting advice - Sometimes all you need is a conversation with an expert about what is going on in your family.
-It can be hugely helpful to speak to someone with years of experience, who knows what you are going through and will be able to help you ‘see the wood for the trees’.
-The parenting advisor may recommend that you or your child would benefit from further assistance, or there are relatively small changes that can make all the difference.
-Our parenting advisors and therapists will be able to help you see the situation clearly and decide on the best course of action.
+Sometimes all you need is a conversation with an expert about what's happening in your family.
+It can be hugely helpful to speak to an experienced specialist who will be able to help you see things more clearly, and explain your options.
+It could be that you or your child would benefit from further assistance, or make small changes that can make all the difference.

-Depending on what the needs of your family are and the age of any children, you may meet as a whole family, enabling the therapist to see how the family works as a whole and then have time with the parenting advisor separately.
+Depending on the needs of your family and the age of your children, you may meet as a whole family.
+This will help the therapist see how the family works as a whole and then have time with the parenting advisor separately.

-Teenagers often have individual time with the therapist and this can be immensely helpful in allowing them to speak their minds without ‘fear’ of upsetting other people.
+Teenagers might have individual time with the therapist, and this can be very helpful in allowing them to speak their minds without fear of upsetting other people.

 You may feel nervous about seeking help from a parenting expert and this is completely normal.
-None of us like to feel like we are under ‘scrutiny’ or will be judged for our actions – good parenting support will make you feel neither but rather look at what isn’t working in your family and give you advice on how it can be adjusted.
+No one likes to feel under scrutiny or judged.
+Our approach is completely non-judgemental.
+Our specialists create a neutral space to look at what isn’t working in your family and how adjustments might help.

-Often a few sessions, or even just one, are all it takes to improve things dramatically and many families we work with cannot believe the difference it makes.
+Occasionally, one session is all it needs.
+However, it usually takes a few sessions to improve things dramatically - and many families we work with cannot believe the difference it makes.